0xBasti42/stabilityeth/README.md

 # StabilityETH

-StabilityETH (SETH) is an independent project inspired by Wrapped ETH, with a key difference: it turns TVL into an additional source of revenue for verified applications.
+StabilityETH (SETH) is an independent project inspired by Wrapped ETH, with a key difference: it turns TVL into an additional source of revenue for verified applications on both EVM and non-EVM chains.

 ## Key Features